 Elective courses will not be offered each semester and may not be offered every year.
 Elective courses require written approval from the student's advisor.

-CPSY 911 Orientation to Counseling Practice FDSC 805 Food Analysis FDSC 808 Food Chemistry NUTR 879 Computer Applications in Nutrition OR NUTR 970 Computer in Nutrition Education NUTR 918 Nutrition Informatics NUTR 920 Pediatric Nutrition NUTR 922 Public Health and Nutrition Communications NUTR 924 Obesity and Weight Management NUTR 940 Geriatric Nutrition: Diet, Functionality, and Disease NUTR 960 Sports Nutrition NUTR 973 Designing Nutrition Education Programs and Curricula NUTR 978 Public Health Nutrition NUTR 990 Directed Study in Food and Nutrition NUTR 993 Independent Projects in Health and Wellness COURSE DESCRIPTIONS CPSY 911 Orientation to Counseling Practice Designed to provide a laboratory-based experience focusing on the theoretical bases of the helping process.
+CPSY 911 Orientation to Counseling Practice

+FDSC 805 Food Analysis

+FDSC 808 Food Chemistry

+NUTR 879 Computer Applications in Nutrition OR

+NUTR 970 Technology in Nutrition Education

+NUTR 918 Nutrition Informatics

+NUTR 920 Pediatric Nutrition

+NUTR 922 Communication in Public Health and Nutrition

+NUTR 924 Obesity and Weight Management

+NUTR 940 Nutrition and Healthy Aging

+NUTR 960 Sports Nutrition

+NUTR 973 Nutrition Education Programs and Curricula I: Design

+NUTR 978 Public Health Nutrition

+NUTR 990 Directed Study in Food and Nutrition

+NUTR 993 Nutrition Education Programs and Curricula II: Implementation and Evaluation

+COURSE DESCRIPTIONS

+CPSY 911 Orientation to Counseling Practice

+Designed to provide a laboratory-based experience focusing on the theoretical bases of the helping process.
 The development of basic counseling skills needed to work with individuals, couples, and families are explored.
 Listening and feedback skills, as well as the counselor-client relationship are covered.
 Evaluations are based on in-class role-playing, along with audio and video presentations.
 Counselor interpersonal style and theoretical orientation are explored.

-NUTR 903 Advanced Nutrition and Metabolism A detailed investigation of macro and micronutrient metabolism during states of normal health and illness.
+NUTR 903 Advanced Nutrition and Metabolism

+A detailed investigation of macro and micronutrient metabolism during states of normal health and illness.
 This course expands understanding of the biological roles of nutrients in human metabolism using basic knowledge in physiology, biochemistry and molecular biology.
 Emphasis is directed towards current molecular and biochemical research findings and hypotheses.
 Students are expected to be familiar with the material covered in NUTR 874 Human Nutrition Science.
 Topics include carbohydrate, lipid and protein metabolism; energy homeostasis; 1-carbon metabolism; vitamin and mineral metabolism.

 Prerequisites: NUTR 874 Human Nutrition Science or permission of the instructor.

-NUTR 911 Research Methods in Nutrition and Education A study of research techniques applicable to nutrition and education.
-Using a hands-on approach, students are acquainted with research hypotheses, designs and procedures, basic statistical concepts, and the format of a proposal.
-Knowledge of these concepts is demonstrated in the design of a research project.
-Prerequisites: NUTR 874 Human Nutrition Science.
+NUTR 911 Research Methods in Nutrition

+A study of research techniques applicable to nutrition science investigation and nutrition education assessment.
+Using a hands-on approach, students are acquainted with research hypotheses, study designs and methods, application of basic statistical concepts, and proposal formats.
+Design of an original research project is required.

+Prerequisite: An undergraduate or graduate statistics course in the last five years and NUTR 874 Human Nutrition Science.

-NUTR 918 Nutrition Informatics A foundation for the synthesis of information, nutrition and technology.
+NUTR 918 Nutrition Informatics

+A foundation for the synthesis of information, nutrition and technology.
 The focus is on the food and nutrition professionals' role in the selection, implementation, and maintenance of information management systems and other technology, such as the electronic medical record, security systems, and the Academy of Nutrition and Dietetics Evidence Analysis Library.
 Applications to foodservice operations, clinical nutrition management consumer health information systems, and other food and nutrition environments are addressed.

-NUTR 920 Pediatric Nutrition An overview of the clinical, medical, and psychosocial aspects of pediatric nutrition care.
+NUTR 920 Pediatric Nutrition

+An overview of the clinical, medical, and psychosocial aspects of pediatric nutrition care.
 Includes a comprehensive discussion of nutrition and growth, and medical nutrition therapy for selected disease states.

 Prerequisite: NUTR 883 Medical Nutrition Therapy.